Wondering how cerebral palsy affects the elderly?

 There are increased health risks for elderly individuals with cerebral palsy including fatigue, osteoporosis, sarcopenia, and chronic pain.

-Many of these conditions can be prevented or at least minimized through regular physical activity, proper nutrition, and early diagnosis.
+Many of these conditions can be prevented or at least minimized through regular physical activity, proper nutrition, and early diagnosis and treatment.

 Hopefully, this article helped you better understand how CP can affect the elderly and the importance of preventative care.
 Good luck!